 Mature Christians who come along side to motivate, to inspire newbies to grow in faith and to live with more peace and victory than some dare to imagine.
 And just like with physical gain…it is not comfortable and it does not happen without significant change.

 The sad thing is, in an effort to draw people to Christ, the judgement free church could be harming the faith of those they want to help.

 The most insidious thing here is the long-term effect of Planet Fitness on the psyche and morale of its members, especially those who achieve some short-term success just by moving their bodies and perhaps restricting their calories.

 Without permanent methods that get to the roots of the problem, these gains will generally and for the most part disappear.
 A sort of “learned helplessness” will occur for these poor members who have shown up and “worked out,” yet end up right back in the same physical predicament.

-If Scripture is our guide, we can clearly see that neither Jesus nor Paul called followers to a judgement free church or an easy, comfortable path.
-They challenged hearers to live a counter-cultural life, to be different, to stand out…to be persecuted.
+If Scripture is our guide, we can clearly see that neither Jesus nor Paul called followers to an easy, comfortable path.
+They challenged hearers to live a counter-cultural life, to be different, to stand out…even to be persecuted.
 But to live victoriously!!

-Let’s raise the bar, church!
-Let’s put out a call that we are not the Planet Fitness of faith.
+Let’s raise the bar!
+We are not the Planet Fitness of faith.
 It will not be a pizza and Tootsie Roll kind of path.
 But we’ll walk it together and it will be worth it!!